MintuJohnsontj/Selenium/README.md

 Selenium provides drivers specific to each browser and without revealing the internal logic of browser functionality, the browser driver interacts with the respective browser by establishing a secure connection.
 These browser drivers are also specific to the language which is used for test case automation like C#, Python, Java, etc.

 You can download the browser driver of your choice as per your language requirements.
 For example, you can configure Selenium Web driver for Python on BrowserStack.

+When a test script is executed with the help of WebDriver, the following tasks are performed in the background:

+* An HTTP request is generated and it is delivered to the browser driver for every Selenium Command
+* The HTTP request is received by the driver through an HTTP server
+* All the steps/instructions to be executed on the browser is decided by an HTTP server
+* The HTTP server then receives the execution status and in turn sends it back to the automation scripts